jdesbonnet/STM32F103C8-dx-sku-380789/README.md

 ![STM32F103C8 ARM Cortex-M3 dev board from DX.com ](https://raw.githubusercontent.com/jdesbonnet/STM32F103C8-dx-sku-380789/master/doc/STM32F103C8-DX-380789.jpg)

-Current status (7 May 2015): I can read the flash memory, but currently cannot program it.
-I can also stop, step, restart the supplied blinky app with gdb.
+Current status (7 May 2015): Verified operation of SWD for stopping, stepping and resuming program operation.
+I can use stm32flash to download the contents of the flash and reupload it via the MCU USART1 (pins PA9, PA10).
+My next step is to upload a program of my own.

+To program set BT0 jumpter to high, BT1 to low.
+You need a UART cable (eg FTDI cable).
+FTDI cable TX goes to MCU USART1RX (PA10) and cable RX to USART1TX (PA9).
+TODO: provide photos.

-My setup is attempting to program and debug via the SWD connector.
+To debug via the SWD connector.
 I'm using a STM32F4-Discovery board with the CN3 jumpers removed so that the SWD connector (CN2) can be used to program/debug other boards.

-I am using the following tools:
+I am using the following software tools:

+* stm32flash
 * https://github.com/texane/stlink
 * https://launchpad.net/gcc-arm-embedded/